-The discount rate used to measure the total pension liability was 6.28% as of June 30, 2019.
-This single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 3.50% as of June 30, 2019 based on the Bond Buyer GO 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contribution rate in the most recent fiscal year.
-The State employer contributed 70% of the actuarially determined contributions and the local employers contributed 100% of their actuarially determined contributions.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2057.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2057 and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.
+The discount rate used to measure the total pension liability was 7.00% as of June 30, 2020.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers and the nonemployer contributing entity will be based on 78% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions for the local employers.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on plan investments was applied to all projected benefit payments to determine the total pension liability.

-NOTES TO FINANCIAL STATEMENTS FOR THE YEARS ENDED NOVEMBER 30, 2019 AND 2018 (continued)
+NOTES TO FINANCIAL STATEMENTS FOR THE YEARS ENDED NOVEMBER 30, 2020 AND 2019 (continued)